ARLunan/MockTurtleBotC1-Desktop/ROBOT_INSTALLATION_DESKTOP_MTBC1.md

 ## Manual installation of MockTurtleBotC1-Desktop packages on Desktop computer
-### Refer to separate Manual Installation of MockTurtleBotC1-Robot on Desktop computer
+### Refer to separate Manual Installation of MockTurtleBotC1-Robot on Remote Desktop computer

-### Note: This Procedure installs navigation packages on the Desktop Computer (Ubuntu) that does has a connected monitor for robot, SLAM & Nav Visualization functions .
+Note: This Procedure installs navigation packages on the Remote Desktop Computer (Ubuntu) that does has a connected monitor for robot, SLAM & Nav Visualization functions .

-### 1. Install Specfic Functional Packages from ROS 2 and MockTurtleBotC1-Desktop Github Repository
+1. Install Specfic Functional Packages from ROS 2 and MockTurtleBotC1-Desktop Github Repository

-#### 1.1 Source your ROS2 distro and workspace
+1.1 Source your ROS2 distro and workspace
 If it's your first time using ROS2 and haven't created your ROS2 workspace yet, you can check out [ROS2 Creating a Workspace](https://docs.ros.org/en/galactic/Tutorials/Workspace/Creating-A-Workspace.html) tutorial.
 The MockTurtleBotC1 code supports your_ros_distro = **humble** currently.